Bachir Gemayel: Legacy

 Gemayel was believed to be an extreme option for the presidency.
 Muslims and leftist leaders preferred a moderate one, like his brother, Amine, or former president Chamoun.
 George Hawi revealed in a documentary with Al Jazeera: "Once he was elected, I was sure that he won't get to take over the presidency and he will be assassinated.
 Many sides were trying to kill him and I was one of them.
 I didn't succeed while someone else did.
 He was a solution in the wrong place and the wrong time".

 Deputy Nawaf al-Moussawi said in a parliamentary session that Gemayel had reached the presidency "on the back of an Israeli tank", and Professor Christo El Morr compared him to Philippe Pétain.
 Gemayel is criticized for the use of force against civilians and carrying out massacres against both Muslims and Christians, such as Karantina, Black Saturday and Ehden.
 He is also accused of racism against Palestinians, Syrians and Arabs.
 However, Gemayel is viewed positively among the majority of right-wing Christians.
 They consider him a patriot leader who fought for Christian rights and the autonomy of Lebanon.

 Personal life

 Gemayel was married to Solange Gemayel with whom he had three children.
 His eldest daughter, Maya, was murdered on 23 February 1980 at 18 months of age by a car bomb intended for him.
 His second daughter, Youmna, born in 1980, received her degree in political science in Paris.
-She was working towards her Masters in Management at ESA (École supérieure des affaires) in Beirut.
+She was working towards her Masters in Management at École supérieure des affaires (ESA) in Beirut.
 Gemayel's son, Nadim, who was born a few months before Gemayel's assassination, was a law student and political activist, and was elected as a member of the Lebanese Parliament in 2009.